kalliste/seL4-c89/C89-PROJECT.md

 - [ ] Provide a benign definition in the x86 EPT stubs so the strict build no longer rejects the empty translation unit emitted by `src/arch/x86/kernel/ept.c` when VT-d is disabled.
+- [ ] Adjust the x86 trap macros in `src/arch/x86/64/traps.S` so their helper
+  invocations remain valid under pedantic C90.
 - [ ] Teach the generated capDL wrapper sources to emit a benign definition when no kernel objects are present so the strict build no longer flags the empty translation unit under `-Wpedantic` (now triggered by